Alicante–Elche Miguel Hernández Airport: Bus

+There are also hourly bus services to Benidorm, Torrevieja, Santa Pola, Guardamar del Segura and Murcia.

+Taxi

+Official taxi service is provided at the airport.
+Taxi boarding area is located on the right side of arrivals roadway.
+All vehicles are white colored and can be identified by a green stripe running the length of the vehicle.

+Ride-hailing

+Since 2024, ride-hailing companies Uber and Cabify have operated exclusive pickup areas at the airport located on the left side of arrivals roadway.

-Rail link
+Rail link extension

 The new terminal of the airport was built with space allocated for a railway station and an Alicante Tram stop.
 In 2019, the Generalitat Valenciana granted €50,000 towards a feasibility study in connecting Alicante Airport to the rail network.